-You have sold a Straddle on Satyam with Strike Price 240 and generated an Income of Rs 24 (as above).
+You have sold a Straddle on Satyam with Strike Price 240 and generated an income of Rs 24 (as above).
 You could buy a 260 Strike Call for Rs 5 and buy a 220 Strike Put for Rs 6.
 This would cost you Rs 11, thus reducing your Net Income to Rs 13.
-It will however insure you from losses at both ends.
+It will, however, ensure you from losses at both ends.

 The final payoff table will emerge as under:

 |Satyam Closing Price||Profit on 240 Call Sold||Profit on 260 Call Bought||Profit on 220 Put Bought||Profit on 240 Put Sold||Net Profit Including Initial Income of Rs 13|